nus-cs2103-AY2021S1/ip/docs/README.md

 ### `todo <description>` - Add a new To-do item

-Adds a new to-do item to the list of tasks.
+Add a new to-do item to the list of tasks.

 Example of usage: